vladis315/Grid-Sync/grid-sync-backend/README.md

 - **Real-Time Collaboration:** Synchronize grid edits in real time between multiple users.
 - **Persistence:** Store document state in Redis with optional persistence to origin databases.
 - **WebSocket API:** Real-time communication with connected clients.
+- **Thin Client Support:** Works with the new thin client approach in GridSync SDK.

 ## Requirements